Applied Materials: Energy and Environmental Solutions (former sector)

 In 2006, the company acquired Applied Films, a glass coating and web coating business.
 Also in 2006, Applied announced it was entering the solar manufacturing equipment business.
 The solar, glass and web businesses were organized into the company's Energy and Environmental Solutions (EES) sector.

 In 2007, Applied Materials announced the Applied SunFab thin film photovoltaic module production line, with single or tandem junction capability.
 SunFab applies silicon thin film layers to glass substrate that then produce electricity when exposed to sunlight.
 In 2009, the company's SunFab line was certified by the International Electrotechnical Commission (IEC).
 In 2010, Applied announced that it was abandoning the thin film market and closing down their SunFab division.
 Also in 2007, the company acquired privately held, Switzerland-based HCT Shaping Systems SA, a specialist in wafer sawing tools for both solar and semiconductor wafer manufacture, paying approximately $475 million.

 In 2008, Applied acquired privately held, Italy-based Baccini SpA for $330M, company that worked in the metallization steps of solar cell manufacturing.
 The company was listed at the top of VLSI Research's list of supplier of photovoltaic manufacturing equipment for 2008, with sales of $797M.

 Since July 2016 the Energy and Environmental Solutions sector is no longer reported separately.
 Remaining solar business activities have been included in "Corporate and Others".

-Facilities
+Locations

-Applied operates in many locations globally, including in Europe, Japan, North America (principally the United States), Israel, China, Italy, India, Korea, Southeast Asia and Taiwan.
-Applied moved into its Bowers Avenue headquarters in Santa Clara, CA, in 1974.
+Applied moved into its Bowers Avenue headquarters in Santa Clara, California, in 1974 and operates in Europe, Japan, Canada, the United States, Israel, China, Italy, India, Korea, Southeast Asia, Singapore and Taiwan.